No. 13 Texas Tech wins 57-52 to end No. 9 Oklahoma streak - WHIZ News

+“Just went with the flow of the game,” Shannon said.
+“Coach went with me a couple of times and I found my rhythm and just happened to make plays.”

-Oklahoma was without starting guards Austin Reaves and Alondes Williams because of COVID-19 protocols, after both also missed Saturday’s 66-61 win at then-No. 9 Alabama in the Big 12/SEC Challenge.
-Reaves was fifth in the Big 12 at 15.8 points a game, and third with 5.1 assists.
+Oklahoma guards Austin Reaves and Alondes Williams didn’t play because of COVID-19 protocols, after both also missed Saturday’s 66-61 win at then-No. 9 Alabama in the Big 12/SEC Challenge.
+Reaves, fifth in the Big 12 at 15.8 points a game and third with 5.1 assists, was out because of contact tracing and Kruger expects him to be able to practice later this week.
+Williams is out until at least next week.

 The Sooners moved up 15 spots, two weeks after not even getting a single vote, in the new AP Top 25 poll released earlier Monday.
-Their quick rise came after being only the third team in NCAA history to beat Top 10 teams in three consecutive games.
+Their quick rise came after being only the third team in NCAA history to beat Top 10 teams in three consecutive games — over then-No. 9 Kansas and at then-No. 5 Texas before beating Alabama.

+“That five-game winning streak was one of the best runs I’ve seen in the Big 12, and I’m sure they’ll bounce back and start another run,” Beard said.

 De’Vion Harmon had 12 points for Oklahoma, and Brady Manek scored 11.